mmowers/superpivot/README.md

 * Y-axis (required: Select a column to use as y-axis
 * Series: Pick a column to split the data into separate, color-coded series
 * Series Legend: Click on this to see the color and name of each series
-* Separate Charts By: Select a discrete column to split into multiple charts.
+* Explode Charts By: Select a discrete column to split into multiple charts.
 The charts' titles will correspond to the exploded column values.
+* Group Exploded Charts By: Select a discrete column to group exploded charts.
+Play around with plot sizes (see below) and/or resize your browser screen to make a nice 2d array of charts.
 * Group X By: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).
 * Y-axis aggregation: You may aggregate y-axis data if it is numeric.
 "Sum" is currently the only option.
 * Series Stacking: You may stack/unstack series vertically with this switch